-If parens feel unsure how to best teach their child from home, try inviting parents to a 1-hour interactive virtual session to teach them ways to practice reading, math, and social-emotional learning (SEL) skills from home.
+If parents feel unsure how to best teach their child from home, try inviting parents to a 1-hour interactive virtual session to teach them ways to practice reading, math, and social-emotional learning (SEL) skills at home.
 You could also share online learning resources and provide opportunities for families to ask questions about how they can maximize at-home learning.

 5. Waterford Masters & Practice Pages

 If your families do not have devices at home, consider printing resources from the Masters & Practice Pages packets for them.
 These packets have plenty of activities, worksheets, and coloring pages, and they are available in English and Spanish.

 Additionally, here are a few tips to share with families on staying healthy and preventing illness:

 - Wash hands with soap and warm water for at least 20 seconds, about as long as it takes to sing the ABC song or Twinkle Twinkle Little Star.